EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F35 - Data Enrichment and Processing

-There is no requirement for E-SOH to perform any significant data enrichment or processing.
-However, where data received from a data producer does not contain sufficient metadata to meet the standards required of E-SOH products, these additional metadata will be added where possible.
+There is no requirement for OPERA Open Radar Data to perform any significant data enrichment or processing.
+However, where data received from a data producer does not contain sufficient metadata to meet the standards required of OPERA Open Radar Data products, these additional metadata will be added where possible.

-In the case of WIGOS Station IDs (WSI) it will be the responsibility of the data producer to publish the WSI for each station exposed via E-SOH.
+--SKIPP??-- In the case of WIGOS Station IDs (WSI) it will be the responsibility of the data producer to publish the WSI for each station exposed via OPERA Open Radar Data.
 The WSI may be expressed with the observations data provided or through an agreed metadata store (e.g., OSCAR).

 *Priority:*
 - primary